varun9358/docflow-legal/index.md

 ## 1. Information we do NOT collect

-We have intentionally built DocFlow to operate entirely on your device.
+We have intentionally built the app to operate entirely on your device.
 Specifically, we do **not** collect, store, transmit, or have access to:

-- The PDF, image, or text files you open, edit, or save
+- The PDF, image, or text files you open, edit, scan, or save
 - The contents of those files (text, images, signatures, watermarks, scanned content)
 - The result of any tool you run (merged PDFs, compressed PDFs, extracted text, etc.)
 - Your name, email address, or contact information